Information-theoretic security: Technical limitations

 Algorithms which are computationally or conditionally secure (i.e., they are not information-theoretically secure) are dependent on resource limits.
 For example, RSA relies on the assertion that factoring large numbers is hard.

 A weaker notion of security, defined by Aaron D. Wyner, established a now-flourishing area of research that is known as physical layer encryption.
 It exploits the physical wireless channel for its security by communications, signal processing, and coding techniques.
 The security is provable, unbreakable, and quantifiable (in bits/second/hertz).

 Wyner's initial physical layer encryption work in the 1970s posed the Alice–Bob–Eve problem in which Alice wants to send a message to Bob without Eve decoding it.
 If the channel from Alice to Bob is statistically better than the channel from Alice to Eve, it had been shown that secure communication is possible.
 That is intuitive, but Wyner measured the secrecy in information theoretic terms defining secrecy capacity, which essentially is the rate at which Alice can transmit secret information to Bob.
 Shortly afterward, Imre Csiszár and Körner showed that secret communication was possible even if Eve had a statistically better channel to Alice than Bob did.

+Channel resolvability later became another method for proving strong secrecy.
+Hayashi and Watanabe formulated strong secrecy from channel resolvability, showing how approximating the eavesdropper's output distribution can imply information-theoretic secrecy.

 The basic idea of the information theoretic approach to securely transmit confidential messages (without using an encryption key) to a legitimate receiver is to use the inherent randomness of the physical medium (including noises and channel fluctuations due to fading) and exploit the difference between the channel to a legitimate receiver and the channel to an eavesdropper to benefit the legitimate receiver.